AdobeDocs/experience-manager-learn.en/help/foundation/security/modsecurity-crs-dos-attack-protection.md

         setvar:'tx.dos_block_timeout=600'"
     ```

 In this example rule configuration, **DOS_COUNTER_THRESHOLD** is 25, **DOS_BURST_TIME_SLICE** is 60 seconds, and **DOS_BLOCK_TIMEOUT** timeout is 600 seconds.
-This configuration identifies more than two occurances of 25 requests, excluding static files, within 60 seconds qualify as a DoS attack, resulting in the requesting client to be blocked for 600 seconds (or 10 mins).
+This configuration identifies more than two occurrences of 25 requests, excluding static files, within 60 seconds qualify as a DoS attack, resulting in the requesting client to be blocked for 600 seconds (or 10 mins).

 >[!WARNING]
 >